-Cash and liquid assets consists of cash, transaction balances with central banks and other institutions and reverse repurchase agreements.
-Reverse repurchase agreements are collateralised with highly liquid securities which are permitted to be sold or re-pledged.
-The fair values of this collateral is disclosed in note 8.
+Cash and liquid assets consist of cash, transaction balances with central banks and other institutions and reverse repurchase agreements.
+Reverse repurchase agreements are collateralised with high quality liquid securities which are permitted to be sold or re-pledged.
+The fair values of this collateral is disclosed in note 7.